-When the 120 VAC power is not available, either from the power cord or the generator, the optional inverter

-(Figure 7-12) may be used.
-The control panel for the inverter is located in the cabinet above the driver's seat.
+Your motor home is equipped with a 2000 watt Inverter.
+When the 120 VAC power is not available, either from the power cord or the generator, the optional inverter/charger (Figure 7-12) may be used.
+The control panel for the inverter/charger is located above or near the entrance door.